silnrsi/langfontfinder/README.md

 return information on a possible font to use for the orthography for that language tag.

+Details of the returned JSON object may be found [here](docs/results.md).

 ## Usage

 The service has the following endpoints available: